hydroflux/casino_cli/README.md

     - Strip Poker
 - Check user scores for each game

-# To Do List
+To Do List
 - Add additional games
+- Increase overall folksyness
 - Provide user with ability to compare their score against a "leaderboard"

-STATUS:
+- Provide user with ability to erase the scoreboard & high-tail it out of the casino

+# STATUS
-- Complete; Possible to include additional games & additional user functionality.
+- Complete; Possible to include additional games & additional user functionality

-CONTACT:
+# CONTACT
 - Created by Jack Hubert (link) & Reed Roffis (link)
-- Please contact us if you havfe any questions!
+- Please contact us if you have any questions!